bpkroth/bpkroth.github.io/about.md

 I am one of the original developers and maintainers of the [MLOS](https://github.com/microsoft/MLOS) project and also help maintain [benchbase](https://github.com/cmu-db/benchbase).
 Together we use these to provide benchmarking and autotuning as a service within Azure Data.

+## Personal

+Outside of work, I'm an active geek and parent.
+I enjoy sci-fi, reading, a variety of podcasts, biking, running, hiking, camping, canoeing, motorcycles, cooking, music, cosplay, and more.

 ## See Also